Trotts/spiderfish/README.md

 After 1-2 minutes of initialising, Scrapy usually downloads images at about 50-100 images/minute from Fishbase.
 This is by far the longest step.
 Once it finishes, the image classifier and species tallies take a few seconds to run.

-Scrapy by default attempts to scrawl `fishbase.net.br`.
+Scrapy by default attempts to crawl `fishbase.net.br`.
 Check this Fishbase mirror is operational before running.
 If not, the mirror used can be changed by modifying the `allowed_domains` and `start_urls` in `spiderfish/fishbase/spiders/spider_fish.py`.

 ### Requirements